red-hat-storage/ceph-test-drive-bootstrap/docs/index.md

 - In the confirmation message, click **OK**.
 - Tell us about your lab experience on Ceph and suggestions to improve this environment

-## Know Red Hat Ceph Storage
+## Red Hat Ceph Storage

-Red Hat Ceph Storage is a scalable, open, software-defined storage platform that combines the most stable version of the Ceph storage system with a Ceph management platform, deployment utilities, and support services.
+Red Hat Ceph Storage ( RHCS ) is a scalable, open, software-defined storage platform that combines the most stable version of the Ceph storage system with a Ceph management platform, deployment utilities, and support services.

 Red Hat Ceph Storage is designed for cloud infrastructure and web-scale object storage.
 Red Hat Ceph Storage clusters consist of the following types of nodes: